-We compare our EVAH-based heuristic grid grouping strategy with naive bin-packing only for Case 2, and investigate their role on load balance quality.
-All timing results are presented in Table 3 (the performance data for binpacking is reproduced from Table 2 for easier comparison).
+We compare our EVAH-based heuristic grid grouping strategy with naive bin-packing only for Case 2, and investigate their role on the quality of load balancing.
+All timing results are presented in Table 3 (the performance data for bin-packing is reproduced from Table 2 for easier comparison).

-The results in Section 4.2 showed that the quality of communication load balancing $LB{comm}$ is a big drawback of the bin-packing strategy.
+The results in Section 4.2 showed that the quality of communication load balancing LB{comm} is a big drawback of the bin-packing grouping strategy.
 Table 3 demonstrates that the EVAH heuristic technique improves this factor considerably.
-In fact, except for P = 384, $LB{comm}$ using EVAH is at most 1.17.
-However, $T{comm}^{avg}$ is always larger for EVAH, and is 5-15% of $T{exec}$ (compared to 3-12% for bin-packing).
-This is expected since the overall goal of the heuristic grouping strategy is to reduce $T{exec}$ by balancing inter-processor communication, while bin-packing tries to merely minimize total communication.
+In fact, except for P = 384, LB{comm} using EVAH is at most 1.17.
+However, T{comm}^{avg} is always larger for EVAH, and is 5-15% of T{exec} (compared to 3-12% for bin-packing).
+This is somewhat expected since the overall goal of the heuristic grouping strategy is to reduce T{exec} .